-To keep your business healthy you need a steady flow of customers.
+To keep your business healthy you need a steady flow of clients.
 Want to learn some interesting ways to attract more customers to your business?
-Follow these four steps to attract more new customers to your business.
+Follow these four steps to attract more new clients for your business.

 a.
 If you’re a car dealer, the people you want to help are in need of a car but they are afraid of getting taken advantage of.
 They want to make sure that they get the best deal possible.